strongdm/charts/README.md

 The command removes all the Kubernetes components associated with the release and deletes the release.

 _See [helm uninstall](https://helm.sh/docs/helm/helm_uninstall/) for command documentation._

+## Contributing

+We welcome both Pull Requests and Issues for bugs and enhancements!